Developer Guide

 Afterwards, the information of the target task is copied, and an uncompleted task with exactly the same information as the target task is created.

-Finally, Model#setTask(Task taskToUndone, Task uncompletedTask)
+Finally, Model#setTask(Task taskToUndone, Task uncompletedTask) and Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS) method are called.

 These two methods update the target task in the task list and refresh the UI to show the update.